AhmedRMunir/PartnerUp/README.md

 ## Description

-**PartnerUp!** is an app that is used mainly by instructors to match students into groups based on student preferences.
+**PartnerUp!** is an webapp that is used mainly by instructors to match students into groups based on student preferences.

 ## User Doc
 Check out [User Documentation](user-documentation.md)